 It is both an activity and efficiency ratio.
-This ratio helps to determine stock related issues such as overstocking and overvaluation.
-Stock turnover ratio is calculated as;
+This ratio helps to determine stock-related issues such as overstocking and overvaluation.
+The stock turnover ratio is calculated as;

 In some cases, the numerator may be “Cost of Revenue from Operations” which is calculated as “Revenue from operations – Gross profit”.

 COGS – It can be calculated with either one of these formulas;

 - Opening Stock + Purchases + Direct Expenses (*if provided) – Closing Stock

 Average Inventory – Average of stock levels maintained by a business in an accounting period, it can be calculated as;